Tomato Rasam (Thakkali Rasam)

 7. Fry the mustard seeds until they begin to crackle.

-While the dal adds great texture and taste, feel free to leave them out if you don’t like them or don’t have any on hand.
+While the dal adds great texture and taste, feel free to leave it out, if you don’t like or don’t have it.

 9. Continue to stir often as you fry the urad dal to a golden brown.

-10. Add 1 to 2 dry red chilies (halved and seeds removed), and 1 pinch asafoetida (hing).
-Turn the heat off if the pot gets too hot and nearly smokes.
+10. Add 1 to 2 dried red chilies (halved and seeds removed) and 1 pinch asafoetida (hing).
+Turn off the heat, if the pan/pot gets too hot and nearly smokes.

-dry red chillies and asafoetida added in the pan
+dried red chilies and asafoetida added in the pan for making thakkali rasam.

-11. Stir and fry the chilies for few seconds, until they start to lose their red color and become reddish brown.
+11. Stir and fry the chilies for few seconds or until they start to lose their red color and become reddish brown.

-12. Add the coarsely ground coriander, ginger, cumin, black pepper and garlic paste to the pan.
-Again, if the pan is so hot that anything begins to burn, promptly turn the heat off and/or remove the pan from the stove.
+12. Add the prepared spice-herb paste to the pan.
+Again, if the pan is so hot that anything begins to burn, turn off the heat and/or remove the pan from heat.

-14. Sauté for a minute on low, being careful to not burn the spices.
+14. Sauté for a minute on low heat, being careful to not burn the spices.

-16. Stir to thoroughly blend the turmeric powder in with the spice mixture.
+16. Stir to thoroughly blend the turmeric powder with the spice mixture.

 18. Mix well.
-The tomato rasam will almost immediately smell amazing.
+The rasam will almost immediately smell amazing.

 19. Continue to stir and simmer for a minute to heat the mixture through.